 - Career Counseling

 Career counselors learn to help individuals cope with issues within the dynamic and interrelated fields of work, education, family, and career.
 Working from a multicultural perspective, career counselors learn to assess a wide array of work-related issues, including sexual harassment, worker dysfunction, and violence.
 Career counselors work as part of career development teams, and may choose to specialize in K-12 or higher education counseling.
 Candidates in this field might consider becoming a licensed professional clinical counselor.

 - Clinical Mental Health Counseling

 Clinical mental health counselors are eligible to become licensed professional counselors or licensed professional counselors specializing in mental health.
-These programs, offered as a master of science (MS), enable candidates to work in hospitals, mental health clinics, residential treatment centers, substance abuse treatment centers, or group and private practices.
+These programs, offered as a master’s degree, enable candidates to work in hospitals, mental health clinics, residential treatment centers, substance abuse treatment centers, or group and private practices.
 Students conduct research and learn to deal with an array of mental health issues and treatment in a clinical setting.

 - Expressive Arts Therapy

 Therapists in this field help individuals learn and transform through the exploration of expressive arts and to develop insights through alternative methods of communication.
 Psychology is an essential element to training in this field as is specialized knowledge of instruction in art, music, poetry, and dance in helping clients achieve growth and positive change.
 Candidates may become licensed mental health counselors or registered expressive arts therapists.

 - Gerontological Counseling